swghosh/DeepFace/README.md

 Goto ```prepare_tfrecords.py``` file from tfrecords-faster directory (https://github.com/ajinkya933/DeepFace/tree/master/tfrecords-faster/tfrecsfaster) and run it make sure of the paths and generate tfrecords for both train and test

 ## Running train
-Make sure your paths are correct on  train_on_gpu script:
+Make sure your paths are correct on  train_on_gpu.py script:

 ```
 Certain constants are to